Useful tips delivered to your inbox.

-If you choose the route of verifying your credit history from another country, you will need to get all your paperwork together beforehand and convert your existing credit into US credit to be able to apply for a loan.
+If you choose the route of verifying your credit history from another country, you will need to get all your paperwork together beforehand and convert your existing credit into U.S. credit to apply for a loan.
 It is crucial that you have all of that ready before moving to the United States.

 Apart from having a credit history from your home country, you should get nontraditional credit references within the United States.
 This type of credit will be additional help for you when trying to obtain a loan within the United States.

-The most important thing is that you show at least three nontraditional credit references, with each showing at least 12 months of on-time payments.
+The most important thing is showing at least three nontraditional credit references, with each verifying at least 12 months of on-time payments.

 Depending on the loan, you will need to provide different kinds of paperwork as well.